u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Stated differently, such a system should:

 - Continue to fund exploratory research, even without a clear short or medium term ROI, see [Astera Institute for a good example](https://asterainstitute.substack.com/p/scientific-publishing-enough-is-enough)
-- Encourage the publication of negative results, which over time will speed up the rate of innovation by mitigating the white space problem
+- Be scientific, experimentative, and introspective about its own performance
-- Support the publication of **knowledge units**, not just fully formed narratives
+- Encourage the publication of negative results, which over time will speed up the rate of innovation (white space problem)
-- Give granular attribution for scientists -- not just first and last authors
+- Support the publication of smaller units of results (**knowledge units**), not just fully formed narratives
 - Allow for **continuous iteration** -- meaning publishing intermediate results
 - Make all findings accessible, discoverable, and machine-readable
 - Make things like replication checks, data sharing, etc. native to the system